Equality and Diversity

 A range of information including advice and support on the protected characteristics (sometimes known as the equality groups) can be accessed by using the links below.

 The Equality Act 2010 strengthens and harmonises all previous legislation into a single Act and provides greater protection against discrimination to anyone covered by the Act.
-Public bodies such as Fife Council now must comply with both the general duty and specific duties - (called the Public Sector Equality Duty).
+Public bodies such as Fife Council must now comply with both the general duty and specific duties - (called the Public Sector Equality Duty).

 The general duty requires public authorities to:

 - Advance equality of opportunity between people who share a protected characteristic and those who do not

 - Foster good relations across all protected characteristics